Areas of Application

 Fig: Friction and temperature relationship diagram

-During prolonged high-speed operation, factors causing increased bearing friction and temperature must be avoided or compensated.
-The entire shaft system including all drives must be considered.
+During prolonged high-speed operation, factors that lead to increased bearing friction and temperature must be avoided or compensated.
+For this, the entire shaft system, including all drives, must be taken into account.

-• Bearing friction torque - After assembly and full bolting, the bearing is radially and axially play-free and preloaded.
-Preload is a factor in achieving specified rigidity but simultaneously generates friction torque.
+- Bearing friction torque - After assembly and full bolting, the bearing is radially and axially play-free and preloaded.
+Preload is one factor in achieving the specified rigidity, but at the same time it generates friction torque.

-The following points must be noted when designing shaft and assembly to minimize friction torque and temperature increase:
+When designing the shaft and during assembly, the following points must be observed to minimize friction torque and temperature rise:

-• Geometric errors in adjacent construction cause bearing deformation, resulting in higher friction torque
+- Geometric errors in the adjacent construction cause bearing deformation, which results in higher friction torque

-• Assembly errors may cause friction torque increase
+- Assembly errors can cause an increase in friction torque

-• Contact seals increase friction torque and transfer additional heat to the system
+- Contact seals increase friction torque and transfer additional heat into the system

-• High acceleration and strong braking may introduce additional friction through moments of inertia
+- High acceleration and hard braking can introduce additional friction into the system through moments of inertia

-• Heat input from drives should be minimized
+- Heat input from the drives should be kept to a minimum